-Blow up the balloons, pull the party poppers, unleash the streamers, and break open the beer kegs: Guns N’ Roses’ are returning, with Slash and Duff too!
+Blow up the balloons, pull the party poppers, unleash the streamers, and break open the beer kegs: Guns N’ Roses’ are back in action!
 And so accordingly, we’re donning our party hearts and celebrating with a list of 25 things you might not have known about Axl and co’s first seedy, sleazy and debauched offering unto the world.
 Read on…

 1. The original artwork for ‘Appetite For Destruction’ was a stomach-turningly gruesome affair: an image based on the Robert Williams painting of the same title, that depicts a girl with her pants round her ankles, a robot rapist, and a metal avenging angel about to take revenge…